 Here we’ll have a look at some of the most common questions asked about free bets and bonuses to help you get the best from the offers you use.
 It’s not an exhaustive list, but hopefully it will answer at least some of your questions.
 Click on any question to jump straight to the answer.
-For answers to general gambling related questions see our betting FAQ.
+For answers to general gambling related questions see our betting FAQ and Account FAQ.

 - Why Do Free Bets Have Minimum / Maximum Odds?

 - What Happens If Your Free Bet Is Made Void?

 - How Long Will It Take Before I Get My Free Bet?